yongmingyang/tp/docs/UserGuide.md

 ### Listing all Questions & Answers : `list`

-Shows the entire database of question and answer pairs in the database.
+Shows the entire database of questions and answers in the database.

-Format: `list`
+Format: `list <questions>`

+* Just typing list will list all questions and answers
+* Adding the `questions` parameter will only list the questions (i.e. hide the answers)

+Examples:
+* `list` will show all questions and answers
+* `list questions` will only show all questions

 ### Deleting a Q&A : `delete`